burningwxiyiji/xizhu/_pages/about.md

 ======
 I am interested in the digital transformation of daily life, online social interaction, and its theorization.

-In my early research, I concentrated on the impact of ICT and software as infrastructure on daily life and government governance, primarily adopting perspectives from Science and Technology Studies (STS).
-This involved examining the tensions and changing relationships between technology and everyday life.

-To bridge the relationship between micro-level interactions and macro-level societal consequences, I explored Computational Social Science (CSS) methods and began writing theoretical articles on the changing nature of subjects within internet interactions, delving into digital activism.
-Driven by an interest in the nature of media itself, I also engaged in projects related to algorithm design and participated in research on internet platforms and platform labor.

 Now I am focusing on the dynamics of online collectives, particularly the mechanisms linking micro and macro levels of analysis.
 My primary argument is that the online identity and self should be reconfigured in the context of collective action.
 The boundary between social interaction and collective action has blurred in social media, and the degree of self-integration of actors takes on an indeterminate character, which in turn explains the form of online collective action.
-There is a demand for theorizing the form of online behavior.

 I have already written a theoretical paper on the relationship between online collective action and the self (presented at The 9th Lilin Forum, CASS), as well as a study on digital vigilantism in China's online sphere (submitted to AEJMC 2024 Conference).